ibmdb/node-ibm_db/APIDocumentation.md

 ### <a name="enableDebugLogs"></a> 34) .debug(value)

 Enable console logs. debug(true) do not log params that may have sensitive data.
-Support for debug(2) added to dump params.
+Support for debug(2) added to dump bind params.

 * **value** - true/false/2.
 Any truthy value enables debug mode.